claforte/RayTracingWeekend.jl/README.md

 ## Short-term

-- Run the C++ benchmark on my PC, confirm exactly what algorithmic changes they have which I don’t, for a fair and precise comparison
+- try fastmath
+- try 14 threads for a fair comparison vs gcc
 - investigate whether Float32 perf degradation can be fixed (doubled the allocations...)
 - break the code into multiple files...
 - replace `const _no_hit = HitRecord{Float64}()` by a distance check (would be type-independent)